My Weekend With a Surrey, BC Pastafarian

 As religious extremists constantly flood the news cycle with various acts of terror, it can be hard to notice the smaller, more weirder faiths popping up around the world.
-I shot this photo series to provide a look into to a fairly humble religion.
-It features an unusual minister, Obi Canuel, a Pastafarian who started believing that a Flying Spaghetti Monster created the universe after being "touched by his noodley appendage" in Surrey, British Columbia.
+I shot this photo series to give room to a slightly more humble religion.
+It features an unusual minister, Obi Canuel, a Pastafarian who started believing that a Flying Spaghetti Monster created the Universe, after being "touched by his noodley appendage" in Surrey, BC.

-Obi, who seemed very patient and polite, persistently and unsuccessfully requested his license over the past few months and even sought out a lawyer to help him get his photo approved, so far without luck.
-Because Pastafarianism is a relatively new religion (although pirates allegedly followed it for hundreds of years, according to the Church of FSM), many bureaucrats are having a hard time understanding what it means, or taking it seriously.
+Obi, who seemed very patient and polite, persistently and unsuccessfully requested his license over the past few months and even sought out a lawyer to assist in getting his photo approved, so far without luck.
+Because Pastafarianism is a relatively new religion (although pirates allegedly carried it out for hundreds of years, according to the Church of FSM), many bureaucrats are having a hard time understanding what it means, or taking it seriously.

-The Church of the FSM came into the mainstream in 2005 after a dismayed father wrote to an American school board to criticized the teachings of Creationism.
-Pastafarianism is a real religion which that attracts atheists, agnostics, and freethinkers, although there are Buddhist, Christian, and Muslim members too.
-Canuel and other Pastafarians say they "are not anti-religion, but anti–crazy nonsense done in the name of religion."
+The Church of the FSM came into the mainstream in 2005, after a dismayed father wrote an American school board a criticism on the teachings of Creationism.
+Pastafarianism is a real religion which often attracts atheists, agnostics, and freethinkers, although there are Buddhist, Christian and Muslim members too.
+Canuel and other Pastafarians say they "are not anti-religion, but anti-crazy nonsense done in the name of religion."

 Some outsiders, due to the drunken imagery Pastafarianism embraces, see the Church of FSM as satire.
 A typical Pastafarian retort is, "elements of our religion are often described as satire and there are many members who do not literally believe our scripture, but this isn't unusual in religion.
 A lot of Christians, for example, don't believe the Bible is literally true—but that doesn't mean they aren't true Christians."

-Canuel, who is quick-witted when it comes to deflecting criticism, continues to wait for his driver's license, explaining that he has a "right to religious expression."
+Canuel, whose words are quick, and who copes well with criticism, continues to wait for his driver's license, explaining that he has a "right to religious expression."
 Meanwhile he's continuing on with his daily business while persistently reminding ICBC that "religious rights weren't put in place for the familiar status quo religions, [but] rather for cases that are unusual."
 He hopes that "if someone would like to present themselves in a certain way, pertaining to a certain set of beliefs, they should be encouraged to do so within the limits prescribed by law."

-The courts will make a decision in a matter of months about whether to allow Canuel's FSM headgear to remain in the photo.
+The courts will make a decision in a matter of months (the timeline is unclear) as to whether or not they will allow Canuel's FSM headgear to remain in the photo.
 And in the meantime, ICBC says it cannot disclose a list of which religions it recognizes.